peter-sk/photosdup/README.md

 pip install photosdup
 ```

-## NEW in 3.0
+## NEW in 3.1
 This version can also scan arbitrary directories with images that are not in a Mac Photos library.
-In this case, the --thumbs and --tag options are ignored.
+In this case, the --no-thumbs option is assumed and the --tag options is ignored.

 The newest version of Photos Duplicates supports all the image formats of OpenCV plus the HEIC format produced by iPhones.